Vietnam.vn - Nền tảng quảng bá Việt Nam

 The newly remade song "The Little Elephant in Ban Don" has also attracted many listeners.
 Surely everyone in their childhood knew this familiar children's song, but now that the song has been remixed in a modern way, the audience who already knew this song is especially excited, while young audiences who have never heard it admit that it is "a good, unique, and emotional piece of music".

-Dressing old children's songs in a newer, more modern look is becoming a popular trend and winning over audiences today.
-The songs "Little Frog" or "Little Rose", "Heal the World"... when performed in the form of a children's choir, have received many compliments from the audience.
-Traditional folk songs such as "Drum Rice" from Vietnam and "Arirang" from Korea have also become more interesting when dressed in a new, contemporary look.
+Giving old children's songs a new, more modern look is becoming a popular trend and winning over audiences today.
+The songs "Little Frog" or "Little Rose", "Heal the World"... when performed by a children's choir have received many compliments from the audience.
+Traditional folk songs such as "Drum Rice" from Vietnam and "Arirang" from Korea have also become more interesting when wearing a new look with a contemporary feel.

 Some images introducing the song “Sunshine in the yard” that the audience enjoyed.
 (Photo provided by the character)